 That leaves Daniel Chileab as the oldest surviving son.
 He was the son of Abigail the Widow of Nabal, David gained Nabal's land when he married Abigail, so perhaps it's a safe guess that Daniel Chileab inherited Nabal's land?

 Absolam and Adonijah effectively forfeited their inheritances by becoming usurpers, not unlike Reuben.

-Maybe the remaining sons born in Hebron inherited Hebron in some fashion?
+Maybe the remaining sons born in Hebron inherited Hebron or land near it in some fashion?